-- Create a folder on the server. - Copy Novell Client files and other required files to this folder.
-Workstations can then read the files during login. - Grant rights to the new folder.
+- Creating a folder on the server.

+- Copying Novell Client files and other required files to the new folder.
+Workstations can then read the files during login.

+- Granting rights to the new folder.

-- Modify the ACU configuration file. - (Optional) Create or update the platform-specific configuration files. - Create or modify the login script.
-(A sample login script is included)
+- Modifying the ACU configuration file.

+- (Optional) Creating or update the platform-specific configuration files. - Creating or modifying the login script.
+(A sample login script is included.)